NEBourhoods

-With the EU project NEBourhoods, the City of Munich aims to transform the Neuperlach district into a resilient urban innovation landscape and thus herald the future of modern urban renewal and development in the spirit of the New European Bauhaus.
+With the EU project "Creating NEBourhoods together", the City of Munich aims to transform the Neuperlach district into a resilient urban innovation landscape and thus herald the future of modern urban renewal and development in the spirit of the New European Bauhaus.

 With a population of around 65,000, the Neuperlach district of Munich is the largest post-war urban expansion area in Germany.
-With a portfolio of buildings and open spaces in need of renovation, Neuperlach has similar conditions and challenges to those of many satellite cities located in metropolitan areas as well as in European small and medium-sized cities, such as above-average unemployment, a lower level of education or a high proportion of migrant residents.
-Neuperlach also has numerous advantages, such as extensive green spaces and large residential and office buildings from which something new can be created.
+Today, this city district faces many social, city planning and construction challenges.
+With a portfolio of commercial and residential buildings in need of renovation and open spaces without a current purpose, Neuperlach is typical of many cities in Europe and faces challenges such as above-average unemployment.
+Neuperlach also has numerous advantages, for example, social cohesion in a multicultural population, large green spaces, separate paths for pedestrians and cyclists, and office buildings that can be revived.

-These sub-projects cover a wide range of areas of urban development and coexistence.
-The topics range from energy saving and sustainability, the interaction between people and nature to areas such as nutrition, cultural freedom and mobility infrastructure:
+The ten action topics below cover very diverse areas of city development and citizens’ life.
+They range from energy communities and the improvement of public space to the interaction between people and nature covering fields such as nutrition, cultural open spaces, and multifunctional mobility spaces:

-- Animal-aided design: Integration of wildlife into open space planning
+• Animal-aided Design: Integration of wildlife into architecture, open space and urban planning

-- Systematic design of ecosystems that take into account the needs of humans, plants, animals and beneficial microbes.
+• Ecolopes: Design of building casings that take into account the needs of humans, plants, animals and beneficial micro-organisms to encourage biodiversity in the city

 NEBourhoods aims to make a significant contribution to the objectives of the New European Bauhaus and the EU Green Deal.
-Further synergies result from Munich’s successful promotion as one of the “100 climate-neutral cities by 2030”.
+Further synergies result from Munich’s successful promotion as one of the 100 climate-neutral and intelligent cities by 2030”.

 "They will show what the future can look like and bring the European Green Deal into our daily lives and our living spaces.
 These projects will become the starting point for a European and global network of New European Bauhaus projects," said EU Commission President Ursula von der Leyen.

-NEBourhoods is one of 6 demonstration lighthouse projects across Europe selected by the New European Bauhaus.
+NEBourhoods is one of the first lighthouse projects across Europe selected by the European Commission for the New European Bauhaus initiative.
 Further information about the projects can be found here and here.

 The New European Bauhaus (NEB)